 6: Your Photo Lacks Depth & Dimension

 Filmmakers like to use depth.
 When possible, there's always some room to move behind a subject.
-The view create a sense of reality in the mind.
+The view creates a sense of reality in the mind.

 7: Your Photo Has Uneven Horizon Lines